Sergeant William Clive Crosby, 436860 (MIA / KIA, BR) Auckland, NZ

 Crashed April 11, 1945

 Built by Vought.
 Constructors Number 6269.
-US Navy Bureau Number 57446.
-Disassembled and loaded as cargo aboard USS Castle Pinkney and departed the United States on August 29, 1944.
+Assigned U. S. Navy (USN) bureau number 57446.
+Disassembled and loaded as cargo aboard USS Castle Pinkney.
+On August 29, 1944 departed the United States as part of defense aid to New Zealand.

 Sergeant William Clive Crosby on a bombing mission against southern Bougainville.
 During the bombing run, this Corsair was hit by anti-aircraft fire and crashed near Muguai east of Kara Airfield.
 Crosby was officially declared Missing In Action (MIA).

 Recovery of Remains

-Postwar, his remains were recovered from as an unknown before being identified as Crosby.
+Postwar, his remains were recovered as an unknown before being identified as Crosby.